lrnecgcysiam/minature-sniffle/src/posts/2021/12/2021-12-11-Why-Technology-is-our-last-chance-to-save-our-sex-lives.md

 ---
-title: The  Big Deal.
+title:  Technology is our last chance to save our relationships
-date: 2021-10-24
+date:  2021-12-11
 tags:
+-  Coral
-- BBW
+-  Sex

-- plus-size
+-  Psychology
-- dating
+-  Technology
-- skinny
+-  relationships
-- blackGuy
+-  Sexual starvation
 ---
-I am a little nervous  but very excited at finally getting to talk about this .
-I feel betrayed by the fact I didn't know this sooner.
+""
 <!-- excerpt -->
 I am a little nervous  but very excited at finally getting to talk about this .
 I feel betrayed by the fact I didn't know this sooner.
 I love  chubby, fat or even  obese women.
 I am a small guy and I thought I could never get the chance to get a fat woman to  be with me.